cloudquery/cloudquery/cli/internal/destinations/postgresql/README.md

 ## PostgreSQL Spec

-This is the top level spec used by PostgreSQL Destination Plugin.
+This is the top level spec used by the PostgreSQL destination Plugin.

 - `connection_string` (string) (required)